notsue/haha/README.md

 ## Basic rules

 This is only a resumé.
-Consult the complete [HaHa Guide](https://notsue.github.io/haha.html)
+Consult the complete [haha Guide](https://notsue.github.io/haha.html)

 - Opening tag: `<p>` is reduced to `[p`
 - The closing tag can be a nameless `]`